grscheller/dotfiles/README.md

 ### Initial Shell Configuration

-Some modern Linux desktop environments source neither `~/.profile` nor `~/.bash_profile`.
+Modern Linux desktop environments don't reliably source, or not source, `~/.profile` or `~/.bash_profile`.

 * CentOs 7 does not
-* Arch Linux running GNOME Shell via GDM does
+* Arch Linux running GNOME Shell via GDM does with sh

-The various POSIX `.*rc` files determine whether or not an initial shell environment was properly configured.
+Therefore, my various POSIX `.*rc` files determine whether or not an initial shell environment was properly configured.
 If not, they source a POSIX shell script `~/.environment_rc` to do an initial configuration.

 ## Installation Script